 Avielle Rose Richman was born in San Diego, California on October 17th, 2006 into a family of story tellers.
-With a spitfire personality, and a love of laughter, Avielle was rarely without a giant grin, and was often barefoot.
+With a spitfire personality, and a love of laughter, Avielle was rarely without a giant grin and often barefoot.
 Like her parents, she loved stories and demanded them as she was falling asleep, taking a bath, riding in the car, and on every walk she took.
-She already understood that her life — her growing up — was going to be a series of stories.
+She already understood that her life, her growing up, was going to be a series of stories.

 Having a fairly unique name, Avielle had grown comfortable helping people pronounce it.
 She’d say “Ah-Vee-Elle,” and proudly spell it out “A-V-I-E-L-L-E.” Avielle also loved to name things and, without hesitation, named her beta fish Khaihawana Punk.
 The large sugar maples next to her house?
 Efford and Maeve.
 And the gargoyles perched above the patio door, Galen and Grolig.
 She was always amazed when two people shared the same name.

-2. Show respect to people and things that are special;
+- Show respect to people and things that are special

-3. You get what you get and you don’t pitch a fit;
+- You get what you get and you don’t pitch a fit

 Avielle loved school and was fiercely proud to be part of a community comprised of her classmates and educators.
-Avielle was murdered with 19 of her classmates and 6 of her teachers and administrators on December 14, 2012 at Sandy Hook Elementary School, in Newtown, CT.
+Avielle was murdered with 19 of her classmates and 6 of her teachers and administrators on December 14, 2012 at Sandy Hook Elementary School in Newtown, CT.
 Our heartbreak and sadness are unfathomable.
-We started the Avielle Foundation to fund research exploring the underpinnings of the brain that lead to violent behaviors, and to foster the engagement of communities to apply these insights.
+We started the Avielle Foundation to fund research exploring the underpinnings of the brain that lead to violent behaviors, and to foster the engagement of communities to apply these insights and build compassion.